Tube & Tram Ticket – $22/person*

 - Do you take reservations?

-- Currently we do not accept reservations.
-We are working on logistics of reservation for the future.
+- Currently, we do not accept reservations.
+We are working on the logistics of reservations for the future.

 - Can you picnic?